What Is Credit?

 Any payment account that is not found in your Equifax, Experian or TransUnion credit report is considered “nontraditional” or “alternative” credit.
 Typically, property managers and landlords, utility companies, cell phone providers, insurance companies and other service providers do not report their customers’ account information and payment history to the national credit bureaus.

 But because you receive goods or services from these types of companies in advance of paying for them, these accounts are an excellent indication of your credit-worthiness.
-Federal law requires creditors to consider these forms of alternative credit when making a decision about whether to grant credit to you.

 Download PDF about What is Credit by clicking here